Remod-org/MoMRevisited/README.md

   - We are using Visual Studio, not VS Code.
 YMMV.

 ## Status
-  - Server running and accepting direct connections
+  - Server running and accepting direct connections (8 Aug 2024)
-  - Client able to connect via console using UUU
+  - Client able to connect via console using UUU (8 Aug 2024)
   - TODO: On reconnect, client appears as a new player, losing progress.